pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :arg point: the top left point of a 25 x 25 rectangle containing the "note" icon.
       :type point: :ref:`Point`

       :arg str text: the commentary text.
-This will be shown, when double clicking the icon.
+This will be shown on double clicking the icon.
+This text may contain any unicode (in contrast to :meth:`addFreetextAnnot`).

       :rtype: :ref:`Annot`
       :returns: the created annotation.
 To attach other information (like author, creation date, etc.) use methods of :ref:`Annot`.